-The diagnosis of sickle cell disease usually involves a blood test that is analysed for defected genes or haemoglobin cells.
+The diagnosis of sickle cell disease usually involves a blood test that is analyzed for defective genes or hemoglobin cells.
 There are also several screening programs to promote an early diagnosis of the disease, including prenatal and antenatal screening.

 As sickle cell disease is an inherited genetic condition, it is essential that a complete family medical history be gathered.
 In particular, both parents must be carriers of the disease for the child to be affected by sickle cell disease.

-Sickle cell disease can be diagnosed with a blood test, which is analysed with haemoglobin electrophoresis and other techniques to determine if the defective type of haemoglobin is present in the blood.
-A trace amount of defective haemoglobin in the blood sample suggests that the individual carries the genetic trait, whereas a high level represents the presence sickle cell disease.
+Sickle cell disease can be diagnosed with a blood test, which is analyzed with haemoglobin electrophoresis and other techniques to determine if the defective type of hemoglobin is present in the blood.
+A trace amount of defective hemoglobin in the blood sample suggests that the individual carries the genetic trait, whereas a high level represents the presence of sickle cell disease.

 All babies born in most developed countries are currently offered screening for sickle cell disease, shortly following the birth.
 This is offered as a component of the newborn blood spot test, which is also sometimes referred to as the heel prick test.
 If the test is found to be positive, a second test should be done to confirm the diagnosis.

-An early diagnosis is beneficial, as it can help to prevent complication that may arise as a result of the disease and hence improve the prognosis of the patient.
+An early diagnosis is beneficial, as it can help to prevent complications that may arise as a result of the disease and hence improve the prognosis of the patient.

-Pregnant women may be offered screening test that check for the presence of gene defects that may lead to sickle cell disease in the baby.
+Pregnant women may be offered screening tests that checks for the presence of gene defects that may lead to sickle cell disease in the baby.

 If a pregnant woman’s test is found to be positive, their partner usually needs to be tested for the presence of sickle cell train.
 If both parents carry the gene mutation, any children will have 25% risk of suffering from sickle cell disease.